maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 ![blur-angel-vs-dragon-formation-logic](./blur-angel-vs-dragon-formation-logic.png)

+> Prompt: “A celestial battle formation in the sky — angelic figures radiating light form a V-shape, facing a massive coiled dragon emitting dark clouds.
+Both sides form mirrored battle stances in a mythical confrontation.”

 This image demonstrates one of the most difficult tasks for any AI art system:
 **a multi-agent narrative battle scene involving spatial hierarchy, role polarity, and symbolic overlays**.